Chart Color Schemes

 Housing

-Doncaster displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region
+Doncaster displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-As per the latest Census evaluation in Doncaster, 53.2% of dwellings were houses while 46.8% comprised semi-detached properties, apartments, and other types.
-This contrasts with Melbourne metro's figures of 67.1% houses and 32.9% other dwellings.
-Home ownership in Doncaster stood at 39.5%, with mortgaged dwellings at 28.5% and rented ones at 32.0%.
-The median monthly mortgage repayment was $2,167, lower than Melbourne metro's average of $2,400.
-Weekly rent median was $450 compared to Melbourne metro's $462.
-Nationally, Doncaster's mortgage repayments were higher ($2,167 vs $1,863) and rents were substantially above the national figure of $375.
+In Doncaster, as per the latest Census evaluation, 53.2% of dwellings were houses while 46.8% consisted of other types such as semi-detached homes and apartments.
+This contrasts with Melbourne metro's figures of 67.9% houses and 32.1% other dwellings.
+Home ownership in Doncaster stood at 39.5%, with mortgaged properties at 28.5% and rented ones at 32.0%.
+The median monthly mortgage repayment in the area was $2,167, higher than Melbourne metro's average of $2,000.
+The median weekly rent figure for Doncaster was $450, compared to Melbourne metro's $390.
+Nationally, Doncaster's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing